What is an air traffic controller?

 How long does it take to become an air traffic controller?

-The process of becoming an air traffic controller typically takes a few years.
+The process typically takes a few years.
 Applicants need to obtain the required education and pass all the exams.
 The FAA training takes two to five months, depending on the position, and hands-on experience is required.

 What skills does an air traffic controller need?

-Concentration is one of the most important skills required for air traffic controllers.
+Concentration is one of the most important skills.
 Being able to remain calm in high-pressure situations will be critical as well.
 Other important skills for this position include strong communication skills, confident decision-making, and problem-solving skills.

 How does the FAA select candidates for air traffic controller positions?

-All candidates for air traffic controllers will be selected from two pools of people, one from recruits completing their education and the other from veterans in the system.
+All candidates will be selected from two pools of people, one from recruits completing their education and the other from veterans in the system.
 Applicants must pass all required exams and complete training and hands-on experience hours to prepare.

 What are the age requirements to become an air traffic controller?